 Jan Borchers is a sixth year graduate student in the Anand group.
 She joined the Anand group in November 2016.
 She has a Bachelor of Science in Chemistry from Iowa State University and a Bachelor of Science in Business Management from George Mason University in Fairfax, VA.
 Jan is currently working on developing an approach to obtain voltammetric information from wireless electrodes.
 She is further working with undergraduate, Claire Campbell, to develop a means to amplify their signal.
 Jan has mentored 7 undergraduates in the Anand Group.
 In her free time, Jan likes to spend time with family and to travel to new places.

 Aparna received her B.Sc.
 (Hons.) and master’s in chemistry from Gargi College, University of Delhi, India.
-She is a third-year graduate student at the Anand group and will be exploring ion concentration polarization and its applications.
+She is a fourth-year graduate student at the Anand group and will be exploring ion concentration polarization and its applications.
 Aparna loves everything related to music, instruments (including scientific instruments) and art.

-Sommer is a graduate student in the Anand group.
+Sommer is a fifth year graduate student in the Anand group.
 She graduated from the University of Louisiana-Lafayette with an honors baccalaureate degree in chemistry.
 Her research at Iowa State focuses on two different projects 1) developing an electrochemical immunoassay for the diagnosis of Sjogren’s syndrome at the point-of-care and 2) quantifying the isolation of melanoma cells from buffy coat by dielectrophoresis.
 Sommer loves spending time with her husband and daughter, traveling, and reading in her free time.

 Darshna Pagariya received her integrated masters from NIT-Surat, India.
 Prior to joining Iowa State she was a project assistant at IIT-Bombay.
+She is a sixth year graduate student.
 Her work in the Anand Group is focused on developing microfluidic devices for digital and single-cell PCR.
 She enjoys swimming and trying out new things.
 Also, she is a big fan of sci-fi movies.